pallets/click/CONTRIBUTING.rst

 Support questions
 =================

 Please, don't use the issue tracker for this.
-Check whether the `Pocoo IRC channel <http://www.pocoo.org/irc/>`_ can help with your issue.
+Check whether the ``#pocoo`` IRC channel on Freenode can help with your issue.
 If your problem is not strictly Click-specific, ``#python`` on Freenode is generally more active.  `StackOverflow <https://stackoverflow.com/>`_ is also worth considering.